-Rebalancing Public & Private Interests aims at making an innovative research contribution to the role of law in its economic and social context.
-This cross-disciplinary research initiative focuses on the emergence and the interaction between public and private interests in the context of specific societal challenges, which we summarise as ‘the public-private challenge’.
-More specifically, this addresses questions about how public interests are created, promoted, implemented and enforced by private actors, within private relationships and public-private partnerships, and on the emergence and interaction between public and private interests against the background of contemporary societal challenges such as like globalisation, digitisation and privatisation and crises like those of the environment, the financial system, public health and the rule of law.
+Rebalancing Public & Private Interests aims to make an innovative contribution with research on the role of law in its economic and social context.
+This cross-disciplinary research initiative focuses on the interaction between public and private interests in governance systems, which we summarize as ‘the public-private challenge’.
+More specifically this addresses questions about how public interests can be safeguarded by private actors, within private relationships and within public-private partnerships, and on the interaction between the emergence of public and private interests in relation to contemporary societal challenges such as like globalization, digitization and privatization and crises like those of the environment and public health.

 Groningen sector plan postdoctoral researchers

 Dr Arpi KarapetianE-mailadres